9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 **ExampleEA.mq5** - An example EA skeleton showing the use of methods included in the MedianRenko class library

+**ExampleEA2.mq5** - An example EA utilizing the Super Trend indicator on Renko to make trading decisions also showing the use of methods included in the MedianRenko class library

 ## Installation

 All folders with header files & EA should be placed in the **MQL5** sub-folder of your Metatrader's Data Folder.